Family Medicine Residency Conferences and Scholarly Activities

 Topics are presented by family medicine faculty and guest lecturers.
 Residents also have the opportunity to develop their investigatory and oratory skills by presenting topics.

 Note: All Swedish Covenant Hospital Residency Programs

 All major conferences and resident led didactics take place at noon to ensure both residents and faculty can attend.

-Residents in the Family Medicine Residency Program at Swedish Covenant Hospital are required to complete two scholarly activities to graduate, one of which is focused on quality improvement or safety.
+Residents in Swedish Covenant Health's Family Medicine Residency Program are required to complete two scholarly activities to graduate, one of which is focused on quality improvement or safety.

 Residents receive guidance from faculty throughout the course of their scholarly work.
 Each May we hold a family medicine research symposium for residents to present their projects to their resident cohort, program leadership, the Chief Academic Officer and the VP for QI and Risk Management.

 In our program, residents learn about quality improvement processes through didactic and experiential learning.
 PGY-2s and PGY-3s will participate on a QI team with a longitudinal experience over 12 months with approximately one to two team meetings per month with faculty mentorship.